chaitanyakkumar/California-housing-price-prediction/README.md

 # California-housing-price-prediction
-Predicting House prices using Machine Learning algorithms The dataset I have sed is Californica Housing Dataset You can download it from the files I attached.
+Predicting House prices using Machine Learning algorithms.
+The dataset I have used is California Housing Dataset.
+You can download it from the files I attached.
-Thank You
+Thank You.